-Andrea attended Maryland Institute, College of Art to receive both her Bachelors of Fine Art (BFA) and Masters of Art Teaching (MAT).
-She has exhibited her work with several galleries and art societies.
-Among these are the Baltimore Watercolor Society, the American Watercolor Society, the Philadelphia Watercolor Society, The Torpedo Factory, Montpelier Cultural Arts Center, and the Gaithersburg Art Barn.
-Most recently, her art work was displayed at the 109th Catharine Lorrilard Wolfe International Show at the National Arts Club.
+Andrea attended Maryland Institute, College of Art to receive her Bachelor of Fine Art (BFA) and Master of Art Teaching (MAT).
+Her work has been exhibited in several galleries and art societies.
+Among these are the Baltimore Watercolor Society, the American Watercolor Society, the Philadelphia Watercolor Society, The Torpedo Factory, Montpelier Cultural Arts Center, and Gaithersburg Art Barn.
+Recently, her work was displayed at the 109th Catharine Lorillard Wolfe International Show at the National Arts Club.
 Andrea was also juried into the Georgetown International Arts Show and the Philadelphia Watercolor Show.

-In 2006, Andrea was selected by the Los Angeles County Museum of Art as one of the top 12 emerging artists in the United States.
-She was also juried into the Art In Embassies Program and has work featured in the Tajikistan Embassy alongside Wolf Kahn and Andy Warhol.
+Andrea was selected by the Los Angeles County Museum of Art as one of the top twelve emerging artists in the United States.
+She was juried into the Art in Embassies Program and had work featured in the Tajikistan Embassy alongside Wolf Kahn and Andy Warhol.

-Andrea currently resides in Bel Air, Maryland with her husband, two children, and two dogs.
+Andrea resides in Bel Air, Maryland, with her husband, two children, and three dogs.

 Andrea’s art is available at HorseSpirit Arts Gallery in Savage, MD.